lekoala/silverstripe-debugbar/README.md

 SilverStripe DebugBar module
 ==================
-Use DebugBar in SilverStripe.
+Use [DebugBar](https://github.com/maximebf/php-debugbar) in SilverStripe.
 This is only active in Dev mode.

 This module will:

 - Enable a custom log writer that will log all messages under the messages tab
 - Log framework execution based on available hooks
-- Log database calls if you use PDO
+- Log database calls (if you use PDO)
 - Display current environment

 Include the DebugBar in your template simply by calling $RenderDebugBar

-Please note that jQuery is excluded from vendors and you are expected to inclure your own jQuery.
+Please note that jQuery is excluded from vendors and you are expected to include your own jQuery.

 Installation
 ==================